ihaveamac/9.6-dbgen-xmls/README.md

 3dstool -xvtf cxi 0.cxi --exefs exefs.bin --exefs-xor 000400000XXXXX00.Main.exefs_norm.xorpad --exefs-top-xor 000400000XXXXX00.Main.exefs_7x.xorpad
 ```
 (Replace the crosses with the title id.)
-If no mistakes where made or nothing failed, you should now have a decrypted `exefs.bin`.
+If no mistakes were made or nothing failed, you should now have a decrypted `exefs.bin`.

-### Extract code.bin and generate xml
+### Extract code.bin and generate XML

 Now this is the easy part, extract and decompress the `code.bin` can be done by running `ctrtool`:
 ```
 ctrtool -t exefs --exefsdir=exefs --decompresscode exefs.bin
 ```
 This should create a directory named exefs with the `code.bin` in it.
-Now it's time to generate the xml by running smealum's `96crypto_dbgen.py` script.
+Now it's time to generate the XML by running smealum's `96crypto_dbgen.py` script.
 ```
 python 96crypto_dbgen.py exefs/code.bin > 000400000XXXXX00.xml
 ```
 (Replace the crosses with actual title id.)
-This will print the offsets in to the xml.
+This will print the offsets into the XML.

 What's next?
-Well, technically, you finished, just place the xml on `/mmap` on root of the SD card.
+Well, technically, you're done, just place the XML on `/mmap` on root of the SD card.

-But, if you can handle editing a xml, why don't you add a comment with the name of the game and region.
-Just add a line on the start of the xml that looks like this:
+But, if you can handle editing an XML, why don't you add a comment with the name of the game and region.
+Just add a line on the start of the XML that looks like this:
 ```
 <!-- Name of Game (Region) -->
 ```